Regional Development Victoria

 Hume is a fast-growing region of Victoria with a social and cultural fabric and heritage to match its natural beauty.
 The region is renowned for world-class wines, gourmet food, and is part of the food bowl of Australia.
 The Murray, Goulburn, Broken, Ovens, King and Kiewa rivers are important to the region for environmental, lifestyle and business.
 The Strathbogie Ranges are a gateway for the famous High Country and the region is renowned for nature-based and cycle tourism.

 The region’s diversity and new opportunities in key industries will continue to ensure steady economic development and jobs growth.
-This is reflected by Hume’s growing population, which is projected to increase by more than 38 per cent by 2031.
+This is reflected by Hume’s growing population, which is projected to increase by more than 38% by 2031.